8 minutes

 How to Prevent It:

-- Educate staff on minimizing grease production during cooking.
+• Educate staff on reducing grease output during food prep

 17. Failure to Properly Label Allergens